Hospice Society of the Columbia Valley

 Hospice is a holistic form of palliative care which aims to make the last months of life comfortable and peaceful for patients, their families and their caregivers.
 Hospice improves quality of life, not only for patients, but also for their family and friends.
 The patient, family, medical representatives, social workers and caregivers are considered an integral team.
 Hospice is not a place, it is a concept.
 The focus is on caring, not curing; on life, not death.
 Quality of life, family wellness, community involvement and personal dignity are all part of hospice care’s compassion and progressive vision.

-Hospice Society of the Columbia Valley will train and schedule volunteers to provide confidential, supportive, knowledgeable and compassionate care to individuals and their families during and following the end of life experience.
-In addition the society will run educational programs to support the community in understanding concerns and accessing resources available regarding palliative care in our area.
+Hospice Society of the Columbia Valley will facilitate education for our volunteers to provide confidential, supportive, knowledgeable and compassionate care to individuals and their families during and after the end of life experience.
+In addition the society will run educational programs to support the community in understanding concerns and accessing resources available regarding hospice care in our area.

 The purpose of the Hospice Society of the Columbia Valley is to